Friday, April 15, 2016

 “Don’t allow yourself to be worked up by some of Hitler’s exaggerations.
 I strongly believe there is a future for your grandfather’s people here.
 There is a place for them everywhere because they are a unique people, created for a purpose in this crazy world.
 I think Hitler wants to work out something new for the Jews.
 Germany can’t do without them.”

 Hans was at the point of laughing but realized instantly that it was not funny.
 He could not muster the spirit.
 His grandmother was blind in her faith in the German people.
-She too was like the majority of the people of Rastatt who were shielding themselves from the reality of the changing Germany.
+She too was like most of the people of Rastatt who were shielding themselves from the reality of the changing Germany.
 He heaved a sigh, moved his head to the side and stared at the wall with brooding eyes.

 “I love your generous sentiments.
 Believe me, Oma!
 I want to put my faith in your optimism, but I can’t,” he muttered, turned around and rested a hand on his grandmother’s shoulder.